fatimanaitraiss/Portfolio-Project_FeminaShine/README.md

-<<<<<<< HEAD
 ##FeminaShine##

 Clothing Store/Label eCommerce App eCommerce Portfolio Project

 ## Introduction
-This Ecommerce Portfolio Project is a collaborative effort by Fatima Nait Raiss, Berrah Khaoula, and Ibtissam Lamin.
+This Ecommerce Portfolio Project is a collaborative effort by Fatima Nait Raiss and Ibtissam Lamin.
 The project aims to demonstrate our skills and proficiency in developing a fully functional e-commerce platform.

 ##Overview